 The Preventing Greater Uncertainty in Labor-Management Relations Act would prohibit the NLRB from taking actions which require a quorum until this controversy is resolved by Senate confirmation of the appointees, a Supreme Court ruling, or the expiration of the terms of the three recess appointees with the adjournment of the 113th Congress.
 It also would prohibit the Board from enforcing any action taken after January 2012 that required a quorum.
 IEC supports H.R.
 1120/S.850, the “Preventing Greater Uncertainty in Labor-Management Relations Act,” and the upholding of the D.C.
 Court’s decision in Noel Canning.

+The “Secret Ballot Protection Act” would guarantee workers a vote on union representation with the protection of a secret ballot free from coercion.
+The bill guards against “card check” provisions included in the failed Employee Free Choice Act (EFCA) that would have denied workers a secret ballot in union elections and imposed mandatory card check certification.
 The “Union Coercion Prevention Act” (H.R.
 1815) would amend the National Labor Relations Act (NLRA) to mandate a secret ballot election for all union-held elections, and redefine the term “majority” to mean “the majority of all the employees in the unit, and not the majority of employees voting in the election.”
-The bill also reverses the NLRB’s proposed rulemaking on expedited “quick snap” elections, mandating that the Board hold an election no less than 40 calendar days following the filing of an election petition, and that the employer “provide the Board a list of employee names and home addresses of all eligible voters within 7 days following the Board’s determination of the appropriate unit or following any agreement between the employer and the labor organization regarding the eligible voters.”
-IEC strongly supports H.R.
+The bill also blocks an NLRB rule on expedited “quick snap” elections, which was overturned by a U.S. District Court decision in 2012 and is being appealed by the NLRB.
+IEC strongly supports both H.R.
+2346 and H.R.
 1815 and any effort to guarantee employees the right to a secret ballot.

 “Salting” is a technique whereby undercover union applicants known as “salts” attempt to apply for job openings with merit shop contractors, with the stated goal of attempting to organize the contractor’s employees to join the union.
 Salts may also want nothing more than to harass a contractor by creating a situation that forces the contractor into making personnel decisions that violate federal labor law and lead to lawsuits and fines for the contractor.